Alfresco/SearchServices/e2e-test/generator-alfresco-docker-compose/README.md

 ?
 Would you like to use Insight Engine instead of Search Services?
 Yes ?
 Would you like to deploy Zeppelin?
 Yes
 ?
 Would you like to use dynamic Sharding (2 SOLR nodes)?
+Yes ?
+Would you like to use a SOLR Cluster (2 nodes in master-slave)?
 Yes
 ```

 ## Passing parameters from command line